-A medium-to-dark roast is recommended for the Nicaraguan beans, with slight maneuvers according to your coffee bean roast preferences.
+According to coffee enthusiasts at The Better Sip, a medium-to-dark roast is recommended for the Nicaraguan beans, with slight maneuvers according to your coffee bean roast preferences.
 The longer roast time will give you a rich yet balanced coffee flavor.

 Nicaraguan Coffee Brewing

-As far as the brewing is concerned, Nicaraguan coffee is the perfect choice for Americano, long black, and a lot of other milk-based espresso lovers out there.
+As far as brewing is concerned, Nicaraguan coffee is the perfect choice for Americano, long black, and a lot of other milk-based espresso lovers out there.

 These beans are quite good for a cup of cold brew as well, which balances out the acidic nature and gives you a smooth flavor.